Aston Martin AMR25: Development

 The AMR25 made several iterations on its predecessor as the last Mercedes-powered Aston Martin.

 The AMR25 differentiates itself from the AMR24 with a new front wing, new side pods, and a detached upper wing plane.
 The new sidepod and bodywork design complement this, allowing better management of airflow under the car and over the rear wing.
 The AMR25 has push-rod suspension at both the front and rear; the suspension is connected to the chassis by a diagonal structure with a higher point on the car's bodywork.
 The floor design has been revised to improve airflow under the car.
-The AMR25 will be the last Aston Martin car to utilise Mercedes power units, as the team signed a deal with Honda to utilise their engines from the season.
+The AMR25 was the last Aston Martin car to utilise Mercedes power units, as the team signed a deal with Honda to utilise their engines from the season.